-we are part of the largest German scientific organization.
-With around 1,300
+we are part of the largest scientific organization in Germany.
+With approximately 1,300

-employees we develop a sound understanding of the systems and processes of the solid Earth as well as strategies and options for action to face global change and its regional impacts, to understand natural hazards and reduce associated risks, and to assess the influence of humans on the Earth's system.
+employees our key mission is to secure a profound understanding of the systems and processes of solid Earth, to develop strategies and options for action in addressing global change and its impacts on a regional level, to understand natural hazards and to minimize associated risks, to ensure the sustainable provision of energy and raw materials for a high-tech society and to evaluate the influence of human activity on system Earth.

 As a partner in Geo.X

 , the GFZ has access to an excellent network of other geoscience institutions in Potsdam and Berlin.
 This largest regional concentration of geoscientific competence in Europe offers first-class cooperation and development opportunities.

 For section 3.3 Earth Surface Geochemitry (department "Geochemistry"), we are looking for a: